 The principal merit of the PC method is its high discriminatory power, which is of particular value when several of the test items are nearly equal in quality.

 When a large number of items are to be evaluated in the same test, the procedure based on the PC method tends to be lengthy.
 In such a case, an ACR or DCR test may be carried out first with a limited number of observers, followed by a PC test solely on those items which have received about the same rating.

+6.6 Allowed changes to the methods

+Each of the rating methods included in this Recommendation (ACR, DCR, PC, and SSCQE) normally ask the subject to rate the overall audiovisual quality only.
+An allowed variant of these methods is to ask subjects to rate the overall audiovisual quality, the video quality and the audio quality after viewing each stimuli (i.e., during one rating cycle).
+All three questions are to be answered on the same rating scale; only the questions asked differ.

+The order that these questions are asked can influence the answers.
+Therefore, it is recommended that audiovisual quality always be rated first.
+Then half of the subjects should be asked to rate video quality then audio quality, while the other half of subjects should be asked to rate audio quality then video quality.

+The time pattern for the stimulus presentation and voting is presented in Figure 4.